Setup for Account Managers (Traditional)

 Account Managers manage existing accounts for your team.
 They help to build a relationship, make sure renewals happen, and help to expand business within your current customer base.

-The day to day of an Account Manager in Spiro would usually alternate between the Companies and the Opportunities pages.
+The day-to-day of an Account Manager in Spiro would usually alternate between the Companies and the Opportunities pages.
 Account Managers will track their current customers as Companies, updating key customer information and checking in at the right cadence.
-When an Account Manager is called upon to either renew a customer or expand business, they will use Opportunities to track them.
+When an Account Manager is called upon to either renew a customer or expand the business, they will use Opportunities to track them.